searchlight/icinga-operator/docs/contribution-guide/README.md

 ./hack/docker/icinga/build.sh; ./hack/docker/icinga/build.sh release
 ./hack/docker/icinga/setup.sh; ./hack/docker/icinga/setup.sh release
 ```
+- Now, update the release notes in Github.
+See previous release notes to get an idea what to include there.

 Now, you should probably also release a new version of kubed.
 The steps are:
 - Revendor kubed so that new changes become available.